French E-Invoicing Mandate: A Quick Connectivity Compliance Guide

 The next logical question, then, is what kind of connectivity standard is necessary to communicate with the relevant parties?

-Communicating digital invoices and invoice reports to authorities requires implementing technical communication protocols that are shared between you and your partners.
+Communicating digital invoices and invoice reports to authorities requires implementing technical communication protocols and e-invoice formats shared between you and your partners.
 In other words, your organization needs to implement what other organizations, including French governmental authorities, already have.

 There are several dominant connectivity standards in Europe that serve as good candidates for shared connectivity between you and your partners.
 These standards are flexible enough to incorporate disparate sets of requirements from different external parties, while still maintaining a secure and reliable framework for exchanging critical business documents like invoices.